cloudmesh-community/book/chapters/devops/puppet.md

 Configuration push and pull.
-In push configuration, infrastructure as code is pushed from centralized server to nodes whereas in pull configuration nodes pulls infrastructure as code from central server as shown in +@fig:InfrastructureAsCode.
+In push configuration, infrastructure as code is pushed from centralized server to nodes whereas in pull configuration nodes pulls infrastructure as code from central server as shown in @fig:InfrastructureAsCode.

 ![Infrastructure As Code](Images/IAC.jpg){#fig:InfrastructureAsCode}

 [hid-sp18-523-puppetimages]

-Puppet uses push and pull configuration in centralized manner as shown in +@fig:push-pull-configImage.
+Puppet uses push and pull configuration in centralized manner as shown in @fig:push-pull-configImage.

 ![push-pull-config Image](Images/push-pull-configuration.jpg){#fig:push-pull-configImage}